Kartikj-Java/Phase-2-Project/README.md

 Please edit the database properties such as username, password and driverClassName to be suit to your database administration tool.

-Now run login.jsp file in eclipse by using tocat server.
+Now run login.jsp file in eclipse by using tomcat server.

 Use admin for both username and password.